 True Agency requires that we continue to diligently seek properties for our buyer clients and purchasers for our listing clients until closing.

-Accepting Undisclosed Excess Commission
+Accepting an Undisclosed Commission bonus

 True Agency requires that we disclose and rebate to our buyer-client any commission or bonus paid to us in excess of a 3% commission share.